 Slightly different screen displays may apply to FMCRT positions, depending on whether the configuration is purely QMS or a mixed configuration containing TOPS ACD and QMS positions.
 For purely QMS configurations, the office statistics do not contain data about each individual queue.
 The per team statistics also contain no individual queue data.
 Only team totals are displayed.
 Similarly, only system QCW, QCD, and QCQ displays are present on an FMCRT in a purely QMS configuration.
-Figure 6-17 shows the TOPS MP 04 FMCRT screen with QMS displays for a purely QMS configuration.
-Figure 6-18 shows the TOPS MP FMCRT screen with QMS displays for a purely QMS configuration.
-Note: Entering the CW, CD, and CQ commands from the QTADS TTY causes the TTY to identify specific queues that have calls waiting or deflecting, or that have calls but have no operator assigned.
-These commands are explained in Chapter 9, "QMS TTY commands, queries, and reports."
+The following figure shows the TOPS MP 04 FMCRT screen with QMS displays for a purely QMS configuration.
+The following figure shows the TOPS MP FMCRT screen with QMS displays for a purely QMS configuration.

+Note 1: Entering the CW, CD, and CQ commands from the QTADS TTY causes the TTY to identify specific queues that have calls waiting or deflecting, or that have calls but have no operator assigned.
+These commands are explained in the chapter "QMS TTY commands, queries, and reports" later in this document.